Aufklärungsgruppe 11

 Aufklärungsgruppe 11 (11th Reconnaissance Group) was a German Air Force air reconnaissance group that participated in the Axis-led invasion of Yugoslavia during World War II.

 The Aufklärungsgruppe was based in Großenhain prior to World War II.
-It was maded up of Gruppenstab (headquarters unit) and five Staffeln (squadrons).
+It was made up of a Gruppenstab (headquarters unit) and five Staffeln (squadrons).

 1.(H)/11

 During the Invasion of Poland, the Staffel flew reconnaissance missions for the 10th Panzer Division with a Henschel Hs 126 and three Heinkel He 46 close reconnaissance aircraft.

 2.(F)/11

 During the Invasion of Poland, the Staffel flew reconnaissance missions for Army Group South with a Dornier Do 17 F.

 3.(F)/11

 During the Invasion of Poland, the Staffel flew reconnaissance missions for Army Group North with a Do 17 F. In 1941 during the Balkans campaign, the unit supported the 2nd Army.
 On 9 August 1943, the Staffel became the 5.
 Staffel of Zerstörergeschwader 76 (ZG 76—76th Destroyer Wing) which was fighting in Defense of the Reich.